opencor/opencor-developer-documentation/src/fileStructure.rst

    │   ├─ support               // Plugins to support various third-party libraries │   ├─ test                  // Test plugins
-   │   ├─ thirdParty            // Plugins to access various third-party libraries │   │   ├─ BioSignalML       // BioSignalML as a plugin
+   │   ├─ thirdParty            // Plugins to access various third-party libraries │   │   ├─ CellMLAPI         // The CellML API as a plugin
-   │   │   ├─ CellMLAPI         // The CellML API as a plugin
+   │   │   ├─ libBioSignalML    // libBioSignalML as a plugin
    │   │   ├─ libgit2           // libgit2 as a plugin
    │   │   ├─ libNuML           // libNuML as a plugin
    │   │   ├─ libSBML           // libSBML as a plugin